US election 2020 : All you need to know about the presidential race

 What's Super Tuesday?

-For Democrats, around 40% of all delegates are up for grabs, as are 30% for Republicans.
+For Democrats, about 40% of all delegates are up for grabs, as are 30% for Republicans.

 So how long does all this last?